 - (2) These columns show the grant date fair value of the options and stock awards granted as computed under ASC Topic 718 (excluding estimates for forfeitures in case of awards with service-based vesting).
 With respect to the performance share awards, the grant date fair value is reported based on the probable outcome of the performance conditions as of the grant date.
-The maximum potential value of the performance share awards, assuming the highest level of performance achievement, is as follows: Mr. Childs, \$495,000 (2015), \$600,000 (2016); Mr. Simmons, \$376,521 (2015), \$334,800 (2016); Mr. Steel, \$259,200 (2015), \$302,400 (2016); Mr. Thompson, \$232,524 (2015), \$237,600 (2016); and Mr. Vais, \$151,808 (2015), \$259,200 (2016).
+The restricted stock units granted during 2017 that entitle the Named Executive to receive a designated number of shares of Common Stock upon completion of a three-year vesting period, measured from the date of grant, subject to the achievement of a threshold performance objective included in such restricted stock unit awards for Section 162(m) purposes, were deemed probable of achievement at target levels and the full grant date fair value of such awards is reflected in the table above.
+The maximum potential value of the performance share awards, assuming the highest level of performance achievement, is as follows: Mr. Childs, \$495,000 (2015), \$600,000 (2016), \$1,560,000 (2017); Mr. Simmons, \$376,521 (2015), \$334,800 (2016), \$780,000 (2017); Mr. Steel, \$259,200 (2015), \$302,400 (2016), \$720,000 (2017); Mr. Thompson, \$232,524 (2015), \$237,600 (2016), \$540,000 (2017); and Mr. Vais, \$151,808 (2015), \$259,200 (2016), \$540,000 (2017).
 These amounts do not reflect the extent to which the Named Executive realized or will realize an actual financial benefit from the awards.
-Assumptions and methodologies used in the calculation of these amounts are included in footnotes to the Company's audited financial statements for the year ended December 31, 2016 which are included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission. - (3) The amounts in this column reflect the annual performance cash incentive amounts earned in the year indicated based on performance in that year and paid in the subsequent year.
+Assumptions and methodologies used in the calculation of these amounts are included in footnotes to the Company's audited financial statements for the year ended December 31, 2017 which are included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission. - (3) The amounts in this column reflect the annual performance cash incentive amounts earned in the year indicated based on performance in that year and paid in the subsequent year.
 As described in the section entitled "Compensation Discussion and Analysis" above, annual performance cash incentives payable to the Named Executives are calculated based upon the financial and operational performance of the Company or its subsidiaries.
+The threshold, target and maximum amount of each Executive's annual performance cash incentive opportunity for 2017 is reported in the "Grants of Plan-Based Awards for 2017" table below. - (4) All other compensation for Mr. Childs for 2017 included \$183,402 of employer credits under the SkyWest Deferred Compensation Plan attributable to compensation earned for 2017.
+The remaining other compensation relates to employer-paid health insurance premiums, a personal vehicle lease, personal use of the Company's recreational equipment, and discretionary matching contributions under the SkyWest 401(k) Plan.